-At Gateway Foundation in Carbondale, we use lifesaving addiction medicine to help people with substance use disorders.
+At Gateway in Carbondale, we use lifesaving addiction medicine to help people with substance use disorders.
 Located in a secluded, wooded area, our drug and alcohol addiction treatment center will give you space to recover.

 We consider our quiet, 14-acre campus key to patient success.
 By giving you a calming space to work toward recovery, we aim to prepare you for healthier living.

 For these reasons, we created Her Story: a specialized program to help women overcome addiction and trauma in a safe, supportive atmosphere.